Increase “Good” HDL Cholesterol With These 15 Foods In 2024

 1. Salmon – 3x weekly

-2. Pasture Raised Bison/Buffalo – 1x weekly
+2. Pasture Raised Bison/Buffalo or Grass-fed beef – 1x weekly

-3. Pasture Raised Whole Eggs – 4 – 6 eggs weekly
+3. Pasture Raised Whole Eggs – 2-3 eggs weekly

 4. Pasture Raised Chicken – 1x weekly

-It’s not much protein at all, maybe just one meal daily.
-The rest her protein will come from plant-based food, vegetables, beans, and so forth.
+The rest of her protein will come from plant-based food, vegetables, beans, and so forth.

 Healthy Carbohydrates

-Everyone is afraid of carbs these days, but you shouldn’t be at all.
 My mom has reduced “bad” carbs such as cereals, pastries, pasta, bread, and so forth – anything that’s packaged, “man-made”, and has a long shelf life, which contains a ton of ingredients.
-You want natural carbs.

 She now eats: